-Guest posting is a blog article written by someone outside your typical team.
+Guest posting is a blog article or social media post written by someone outside your typical team.
 They are usually another blogger, an expert in the field, a content creation agency, or someone with a large following in the topic.
 Guest posts are valuable tools for reputation marketing for a number of reasons, like getting your brand mentioned or occupying branded search query results.
 But most people use them to embed backlinks.

 A guest posting success story is Gregory Ciotti, a marketing strategist for HelpScout.
 At the time, this company was quite small and Ciotti used guest blogging to grow the HelpScout email list to +36k subscribers in 14 months.
-In one of these blog posts, he explains his tactics to gain such a significant amount of followers, such as picking ‘winning topics,” avoiding writing burnout, and creating content without a shelf life.
+In one of these blog posts, he explains his tactics to gain such a significant amount of followers, such as picking "winning topics,” avoiding writing burnout, and creating content without a shelf life.

 Video content can be used across a wide range of platforms and channels, such as YouTube, Instagram, website pages, or even internal systems.
 They also can easily be reproduced into audio, articles, and graphics, making them even more versatile.
 Video production is rarely taken on by a single individual, or even team: filming content for your website or social media platform usually involves multiple people.
 From pre-production to post-production to promotion, you can be sure that a variety of expertise will be involved, even in something as seemingly simple as a TikTok.

 A contemporary way to bring video collaboration to life is in the workplace.
 Zoom is a widely known video platform that supports remote meetings and check-ins.
 But an even newer idea is video commenting and asynchronous storytelling.
 With Collato, you can respond back to any content with a short video comment, so everyone gets a face to the feedback.
-Additionally, you can walk anyone through your project content with a video to form a mini presentation!
+Additionally, you can walk anyone through your project content with a video to form a mini-presentation!

 If you have your own podcast or are invited as a co-guest, you can have casual (and oftentimes humorous) conversations about topics in your industry to raise awareness and bring new perspectives to the table.
 Having varying views, experiences, and stories from differentiating collaborators can only benefit the content of your podcast.